mortezaaghajanzadeh/theme-academic-cv/content/project/Reallocation Cost of Carbon Policies/index.md

 ---
-title: Reallocation Cost of Carbon Policies
+title: "Reallocation Cost of Carbon Policies"

-summary: This paper examines the effects of carbon policies on capital reallocation and emission reductions in the economy, using a model that captures the interactions between green and brown capital, productivity, and emissions.
-The model is estimated using data from the Swedish manufacturing sector between 1990 and 2015.
-Three key findings emerge from the analysis.
-First, the elasticity of substitution between green and brown capital is lower in high-emission industries, although the relative importance of green capital remains similar across both brown and green industries.
-Additionally, a positive correlation is found between productivity and emission intensity specifically in the brown industries.
-Second, the primary driver of emission reductions is the emission tax, which accounts for a 54% reduction, while improvements in emission technology contribute a further 50% reduction.
-However, productivity growth increases emissions by 64% through expanded production, leading to a net emission reduction of 40% over the study period.
-Third, the emission tax proves to be the most effective policy for reducing emissions.
-Equivalent reductions through green capital subsidies would require a 94% discount on the interest rate, leading to a 250% reduction in overall economic output.
-The model further predicts that the current tax rate will achieve a 45% reduction in emissions by 2040, falling short of the 75% target.
-To meet this goal, a tax rate 270% higher than the current level would be necessary.
-tags:
+authors:
-  - Climate
+  - "Morteza Aghajanzadeh"
 date: 2024-09-29
+tags: ["Climate", "Reallocation", "Carbon Policy"]
 image:
   filename: featured.png
-  caption: "Trends in capital reallocation and emissions"
+  caption: "Trends in capital reallocation and emissions in Swedish manufacturing, 1990–2015"
-  placement: 2  # 1=left, 2=right, 3=top, 4=bottom
-  focal_point: Center

-authors:
-  - Morteza Aghajanzadeh
+  placement: 4
+design:
+  columns: "1"
+  css_class: "justify-text"
+summary: >
+  This paper examines the effects of carbon policies on capital reallocation and emission reductions in the economy, using a model that captures the interactions between green and brown capital, productivity, and emissions.
+  The model is estimated using data from the Swedish manufacturing sector between 1990 and 2015.
 awards:
   - "Best Paper Award, Nordic Conference on Environmental Economics 2024"
 presentations:
   - "Stockholm School of Economics Research Seminar, 2024"
   - "EEA-ESEM Annual Meeting, 2024"
+---
+## Abstract
+This paper examines the effects of carbon policies on capital reallocation and emission reductions in the economy.
+It uses a model that captures the interactions between green and brown capital, productivity, and emissions.

+## Key Findings
+1. The elasticity of substitution between green and brown capital is lower in high-emission industries.
+2. The emission tax accounts for a 54% reduction, and technology improvements add another 50%.
+3. Productivity growth raises emissions by 64%, leading to a net 40% reduction overall.
+4. To meet a 75% reduction target by 2040, the tax rate must increase by 270% above current levels.

+## Policy Implications
+The emission tax is the most effective policy instrument.
+Achieving equivalent reductions through green capital subsidies would require unrealistic interest rate discounts and would reduce total output significantly.

 # external_link: http://github.com